-This is the first attempt at providing an overview of existing mathematical modelling work on HGT of AMR genes.
-Our systematic review methods, with two individuals separately screening titles and abstracts of candidate studies, allowed us to identify and bring together key studies on this topic.
+This is the first attempt at providing an overview of existing mathematical modelling work on HGT of AMR.
+Our systematic review methods, with two individuals separately screening the titles and abstracts of candidate studies, allowed us to identify and bring together key studies on this topic.
 Using our list of comparison elements, we extracted and contrasted essential information between studies, overall allowing us to obtain a broad overview of the field and identify research gaps.
 However, our approach also has some limitations.
-Firstly, it was necessary for us to specify “math* model*” rather than just “model*” in the search, since otherwise it would have returned results on experimental models (e.g. mice) as opposed to mathematical models.
-Effectively, repeating our search with “model*” instead of “math* model*” yields 1,860 and 578 results on PubMed and Web of Science respectively, as opposed to our 54 and 30 results.
-The consequence of our choice however was that ten relevant studies were missed in the search, and were only identified by screening the references of already included studies.
-These ten studies were missed in the original literature search due to the absence of at least one of the search terms, with some studies for example referring to their models as “mass action models” instead of “mathematical models”.
-In terms of study comparisons, although we originally considered this, we were unable to extract any meaningful quantitative data (e.g. estimated gene transfer rates) common to all studies due to the high variability of study designs.
+Firstly, it was necessary for us to specify “(math* OR dynamic*) model*” rather than just “model*” in the search, since otherwise it would have returned results on experimental models (e.g. mice) as opposed to mathematical models.
+Effectively, repeating our search with “model*” instead of “(math* OR dynamic*) model*” yields 2,360 and 1,560 results on PubMed and Web of Science respectively, as opposed to our 171 and 185 results.
+The consequence of our choice however was that nine relevant studies were missed in the search, and were only identified by screening the references of already included studies.
+These nine studies were missed in the original literature search due to the absence of at least one of the search terms, with some studies for example referring to their models as “mass action models” instead of “mathematical models”.
+In addition, we only searched for studies which modelled transfer of AMR genes, as opposed to HGT of any gene.
+This is due to our specific research interest, and the fact that repeating the search without “(antimicrobial OR antibacterial OR antibiotic) resist*” yields 12,236 and 38,148 results on PubMed and Web of Science respectively, which would be too many to cover in a single systematic review.
+Nevertheless, this suggests that there are other studies which model HGT more broadly.
+These could be a source of methodologies that could be applied to further develop the specific field of HGT of AMR modelling.
+In terms of the elements gathered from the studies to compare them, although we originally considered this, we were unable to extract any meaningful quantitative data (e.g. estimated gene transfer rates) common to all studies due to the high variability of study designs.
 This variability also prevented us from identifying common measures of study quality we could report aside from the presence or absence of sensitivity analysis.